biemond/solaredge.modbus/README.md

 - The screen will ask a password, this is '12312312' (the 2nd button from the left is '1', the 3rd button is '2', etc...)
 - Go to Communication --> LAN Conf --> Modbus TCP (the default port is 502).
 - To modify the TCP port, select Modbus TCP --> TCP Port, set the port number and long-press Enter

+## Growatt inverters
+Please do the following on Growatt described in this doc https://www.dropbox.com/s/584915enkxc508u/Setup%20Growatt.pdf?dl=0

 ## Support topic
 For support please use the official support topic on the forum [here](https://community.athom.com/t/app-SolarEdge/45487).